Hatteras Financial is a mortgage REIT that focuses on agency adjustable-rate mortgages

-Hatteras Financial (HTS) is a real estate investment trust that focuses on adjustable-rate mortgages that are guaranteed by the U.S. government.
-Adjustable-rate mortgages (ARM) generally have much lower interest rate risk than 30-year fixed-rate mortgages.
-A typical adjustable-rate mortgage is a 5/1 ARM, which means that the initial interest rate is fixed for five years, and after that, the rate resets every year at some specified spread to a short-term interest rate, usually LIBOR.
+Hatteras Financial (HTS) is a real estate investment trust that focuses on adjustable-rate mortgages guaranteed by the U.S. government.
+Adjustable-rate mortgages (ARMs) generally have much lower interest rate risk than 30-year fixed-rate mortgages.
+A typical adjustable-rate mortgage is a 5/1 ARM, which means the initial interest rate is fixed for five years, and after that, the rate resets every year at some specified spread to a short-term interest rate—usually LIBOR.

 Because adjustable-rate mortgages reset every year after the initial period, they have much lower interest rate risk.
 Unlike a 30-year fixed-rate mortgage, where the lender takes all the interest rate risk, in an adjustable-rate mortgage, the borrower bears most (not all) of the interest rate risk.
 The borrower is compensated for taking that risk in that they get an initial interest rate that’s much lower than the rate you could get on a fixed-rate mortgage.

 For an agency REIT, interest rate risk is by far the biggest risk.
 Agency mortgage-backed securities (MBS) don’t have credit risk because the government guarantees the principal and interest payments.
 However, they do have interest rate risk both with respect to prepayment risks and duration and convexity risk.
 Hedging these risks eats into returns, so a REIT that invests in ARMs may have lower gross returns on investment—but they also have lower hedging costs.
 This also allows them to have more of a margin for error when using leverage.

 Quantitative easing has been driving the difference between MBS with fixed-rate mortgages and MBS based on ARMs